Trade Show Return on Investment: Reading Between the Lines

 Calculating Your Entire Payback:

-Calculating your entire payback for a tradeshow involves gathering information you might not have considered as a benefit in the past, for example:
+Calculating your entire payback for a tradeshow involves gathering the information you might not have considered as a benefit in the past, for example:

 Trade shows bring businesses together face to face in one location.
 You might find cost savings in meeting multiple points of contacts in one place instead of traveling to different locations to meet the needs of your clients, especially when working with international clients.